 A well thought-out and effective community planning process can make the difference between a successful SBHC and one that closes its doors due to lack of community support or funding.
 This process must reflect the culture and priorities of the community.
-Activities include:
+Activities include the following list.
+More details are provided in this chapter.

-- Involving a wide range of community members - Visiting a SBHC - · Conducting a needs assessment - Selecting your sponsoring agency, if you have not already done so (See Chapter 3 for more information on sponsoring agencies)
+- Involving a wide range of community members - Visiting a SBHC - Conducting a needs assessment - Selecting your sponsoring agency, if you have not already done so (See Chapter 3 for more information on sponsoring agencies)